scitags/flowd-go/rpms/flowd-go.1.md

         $ tc qdisc del dev <targetInterface> clsact

   Where `targetInterface` is the one configured with the previous option.

+- **forceHookRemoval [bool] {true}**: The TC hook we attach the eBPF program to might exist before flowd-go starts up, especially if flowd-go terminated abruptly last time it ran.
+This setting controls whether this hook should be removed regardless of whether flowd-go created it or not.
+In cases where other processes running on the system are leveraging eBPF this setting could cause an exiting flowd-go to remove the
+  TC hooks from under them if they are attached to the same interface.
+In these (hopefully rare) cases this setting should be set to `false` so that flowd-go doesn't conflict with any other program's backing eBPF infrastructure.

 - **programPath [string] {""}**: The path to an eBPF program to load instead of the one embedded into flowd-go.
 This program should have been compiled in a particular way as the loading into the kernel won't work otherwise.
 Please refer to the eBPF documentation bundled with the implementation